ethersphere/storage-incentives/SWIP-storage-decoupling.md

 For existing deployments, a one-time migration is required:

 1. Deploy PostageStampStorage contract
-2. Pause the old PostageStamp contract
+2. Pause the old PostageStamp contract (legacy version)
 3. Run migration script to:
    - Transfer all BZZ tokens from old contract to storage contract
    - Copy all batch data to storage contract
    - Rebuild the order statistics tree in storage contract
    - Copy global state variables
-4. Deploy PostageStampV2 pointing to the storage contract
+4. Deploy new PostageStamp (logic contract) pointing to the storage contract
+5. Tag the deployment in git (e.g., v2.0.0)
-5. Update node configurations
+6. Update node configurations
-6. Unpause and begin operations
+7. Unpause and begin operations

 After this one-time migration, all future upgrades require no data or token migration.